 To help keep your pup secure in your yard, and to keep you from spending a fortune on landscaping, we have provided you with some simple ways to keep your dog from digging under your fence.
-These solutions vary between implementing physical barriers to using behavioural strategies to keep your pal from tunneling.
+These solutions vary from implementing physical barriers to using behavioral strategies to keep your pal from tunneling.

 1. Build Your Fence Up and Down

-The first solution is a no brainer, but not always the most practical option.
-Many fences, including chain links and wooden slats, can be installed deeper in the earth to prevent your pet from tunneling underneath.
-We recommend the fence be built at least three feet under for greatest effectiveness.
+The first solution is a no-brainer, but not always the most practical option.
+Many fences, including chain links and wooden slats, can be installed deeper into the earth to prevent your pet from tunneling underneath.
+We recommend the fence be built at least three feet under for the greatest effectiveness.
 Unfortunately, if you already have a perfectly good fence in place, this can be a costly solution that brings us to our next option…

 Compared to installing a new fence, this is a fairly inexpensive way to keep your dog from finding an escape route.
 An L-footer is mesh wire in the shape of an L. You push the mesh up against the base of your fence and cover the bottom portion with dirt and rocks.
 This way, when your pup goes in for the dig, they will not be able to get through.
 Keep in mind, however, to securely attach the ends to the fence.
 Enterprising pups have been known to pull the footer off if it is loose.